Azure/deployment-stacks/TUTORIAL.md

 parameter default values, you'll create two resource groups (test-rg1 and test-rg2) with one public IP address resource (publicIP1 and publicIP2, respectively) in each respective group.

+> NOTE: The Bicep template in this tutorial represents a simple example for training purposes; it is not meant to be a production-ready template.
+For more information on using modules, see [Bicep modules](/azure/azure-resource-manager/bicep/modules).

 Start by creating a Bicep module template named **main.bicep** using [Visual Studio Code](https://code.visualstudio.com/) with the [Bicep extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-bicep).